corzogac/MSD2020/README.md

 #If you started with an empy github and someone added you as collaborator.
 git pull --allow-unrelated-histories GitServerMSD master

-# you add to stage and comit again
+### you add to stage and comit again
 *Putting back all the information after git push GitServerMSD master

+### to creare a new branch
+git branch <name>

+### to work on the
+git add .
+git comit -m ""

+### to merge go back to master with checkout and the run merge
+git checkout master
+git merge plot

+git comit -m ""

+## to bring all back up to the server
+git push GitServerMSD master